cbeck88/lua-primer/README.md

 Tests
 =====

-The tests and documentation are built using boost-build.
+The tests and documentation are built using [Boost.Build](http://www.boost.org/build/).

+(You can install `boost.build` by downloading the Boost sources from sourceforge and running `bootstrap.sh` which will build it from source on your machine.
+Or, download one of their packaged releases.
+On Debian-based linux, you can install `libboost-tools-dev`, which will install the executable to `/usr/bin/bjam`.)

 To run the tests, go to the `/test` folder, build with `b2`, and go to `stage` to run test executables there.